joynatalie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execution permission to the owner, the group owner and the other users to the file hello Sets permissions to the file hello
 Sets the modes of the file hello
+Sets the mode of the file hello the same as ollehs mode